Nanpakal Nerathu Mayakkam

-Nanpakal Nerathu Mayakkam was released theatrically on 19 January 2023 and received critical acclaim, with praise towards the direction, writing and the performances of the cast (especially Mammootty).
+Nanpakal Nerathu Mayakkam was released worldwide on 19 January 2023 and received critical acclaim.
+At the 53rd Kerala State Film Awards, it won two awards, including Best Film (Pellissery and George Sebastian) and Best Actor (Mammootty).

 Plot

-The film portrays some incidents in James's life.
-After visiting Velankanni, Tamil Nadu, a group of Malayali tourists take a bus back to Kerala.
-James stops the bus at a village in rural Tamil Nadu while the tourists snooze.
-James enters into a house nearby, and starts acting like a member of the family living in the house.
-He behaves like a Tamilian and speaks in Tamil like a local of the area.
-It confuses everyone who travelled with him as well as the local people of the village.
-Eventually the people realise he has taken on the character, mannerisms and language of Sundaram, a member of the family who had disappeared two years earlier.
-James has knowledge of the village and villagers that only Sundaram would have known.
-James/Sundaram grows confused at the apparent sudden changes in the village, such as a temple being built that had not started construction when Sundaram went missing.
-James' family and friends plot how to drug him in order to return him to Kerala and get him treatment for his presumed mental disorder.
-However after falling asleep, James regains his true identity and willingly goes with them to return home.

-In the end, it is shown that Sundaram's character was merely a dream.
-Or was that a dream?
+A group of Malayali tourists are returning to Kerala after visiting the Basilica of Our Lady of Good Health in Velankanni, Tamil Nadu.
+While the other tourists are asleep, tour leader James stops the bus at a remote village in Tamil Nadu.
+He takes a stroll around the place, enters a house and starts acting like a member of the family, behaving like a Tamilian and speaking in Tamil.
+An old blind woman in the house appears to recognize him as her son, based on his voice and mannerisms.
+Not finding James, the other tourists come looking for him.
+His familiarity with the community confuses everyone who travelled with him, as well as the villagers.
+Eventually the people realize he has taken on the character, mannerisms and language of Sundaram, a member of the family who had disappeared two years earlier.
+The family of Sundaram starts to believe that he has been reincarnated.
+But James progressively gets confused when people don't accept him as Sundaram.
+He doesn't recognize the changes in the village, such as the new temple that had not been built when Sundaram went missing.
+He also chances to see his face mirrored for the first time, when he visits the barber, which shocks him into reality.
+James' real family and friends plot to sedate him in order to get him back to Kerala, and get him help for his presumed mental disorder.
+They plan to give him the sedative with his coffee after his afternoon nap.
+However, after falling asleep James regains his true identity and willingly goes with them to board the bus.
+The ending is open to interpretation.
+The character named Sundaram and the entire escapade could merely be a dream that James had on the bus all the while.

 Cast

 Production

 On 7 November 2021, Lijo Jose Pellissery officially announced the film by sharing the title through social media.

 Nanpakal Nerathu Mayakkam is the first-time collaboration between Mammootty and Lijo Jose Pellissery.
-The film is produced by Mammootty himself under the newly launched production house, Mammootty Kampany.
+The film was produced by Mammootty's newly launched production house Mammootty Kampany.

-On 7 November 2021, principal photography took place in Manjanaickenpatti Village, Near Palani, Tamil Nadu.
+On 7 November 2021, principal photography took place in the village of Manjanaickenpatti, near Palani, Tamil Nadu.
 Filming was wrapped up on 7 December 2021.

 Release

 The movie premiered at 27th International Film Festival of Kerala(IIFK) on 12 December 2022.
 The film received positive reviews and huge demand for world premiere.
 Audience praised both Mammootty and Lijo Jose Pellissery.

-On January 19, 2023, Nanpakal Nerathu Mayakkam went into general release on theatres.
+On 19 January 2023, Nanpakal Nerathu Mayakkam went into general release on theatres.